hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing Auto Scaling Groups and Load Balancers/index.md

 The new one are `user_data` and lifecycle:

 * `user_data` – is a special interface created by AWS for EC2 instances automation.
 Usually this option is filled with scripted instructions to the instance, which need to be executed at the instance boot time.
 For most of the OS this is done by [cloud-init](https://cloudinit.readthedocs.io/en/latest/).
 * `lifecycle` – special instruction, which is declaring how new launch configuration rules applied during update.
 We’re using `create_before_destroy` here to create new instances from a new launch configuration before destroying the old ones.
-This option commonly used during rolling deployments
+This option commonly used during rolling deployments.

 `user-data` option is filled with a simple bash-script, which installs nginx web server and putting instance local ip address to the `index.html` file, so we could see it after instance is up and running.